metagenlab/diag_pipelines/README.md

 The paired reads files have to be uncompressed, stored in the folder reads/raw/ relative from where the snakemake command is called and their names be ${ISOLATE_NAME}_R1_001.fastq and ${ISOLATE_NAME}_R2_001.fastq.

-Modify config.yaml to search RefSeq for species/genus.
-Do not include large genera or too many genomes will be added.
+Modify config.yaml and copy it in the folder from which the analysis will be run.
+For the RefSeq genome search, do not include large genera or too many genomes will be added.

 Check every thing is order by performing first a dry run :